Formula One Grand Prix (video game): Historical online gaming and community

-Because of the possibilities to edit the performance of the car, or to make other aspects of the game favour the player, there were also a lot of utilities to check for cheats.
+Due to the possibilities to edit the performance of the car, or to make other aspects of the game favour the player, there were also a lot of utilities to check for cheats.
 These could handle just about every possible trick that was available, except one: the mentioned "slow-motion driving" effect.
 The game didn't store the CPU-load data, which could be displayed via a function key, in any save game file.
 There was no way to exclude the possibility that someone maximized the graphics detail on purpose to force a slowdown of the action.

 In practice, F1GP was already an 'older' game when online competitions appeared.
 This meant that most used computers could easily handle the highest detail at the highest framerate.
 As such, F1GP-based competitions were actually not hit by the "slow-mo" cheat.
 Both because the communities were small, and because the CPU-power surplus meant that the effect and its possible usefulness as a way to cheat were less well known.

 Its successor Grand Prix 2 though, was notorious for its high CPU-demands.
 When it appeared, there were no systems available that could handle it at full detail.
 Most people had difficulty finding a good compromise between details and smooth framerate, and the majority were likely playing in moderate slow-motion without being aware.

 When the Grand Prix 2 community materialized and exploded far beyond what F1GP ever offered, it soon became apparent that some participants in the competitions submitted results that were totally unrealistic.
-Telemetry-data files even showed typical signs of "slow-motion driving" (like impossibly fast gearchange speeds) but there was no way to unambiguously prove it.
+Telemetry-data files even showed typical signs of "slow-motion driving" (like impossibly fast gearchange speeds), but there was no way to unambiguously prove it.